connervieira/PredatorFabric/INTEGRATION.md

 ### Local

 Predator Fabric shares information to local programs using the "interface" directory.
-This directory contains files that are updated as the program runs, and allows external programs to read real-time information from Predator Fabric.
+This directory contains files that are updated as the program runs.
+These files allow external programs to read real-time information from Predator Fabric.

 To learn more about integrating local programs with Predator Fabric, see the [INTEGRATION_LOCAL.md](INTEGRATION_LOCAL.md) document.